-• To compare the efficacy of a mini-electric pump (MEP; Medela mini-electric) versus a novel manual pump (MP; AVENT manual pump) when used in mothers of term babies.
+To compare the efficacy of a mini-electric pump (MEP; Medela mini-electric) versus a novel manual pump (MP; Philips Avent manual pump) when used in mothers of term babies.

-60 term breastfeeding mothers used both the MP (n=32) and the MEP (n=28) in randomised order at 8 weeks postpartum.
+Sixty breastfeeding mothers (Full-term births) used both the MP (n=32) and the MEP (n=28) in randomised order at 8 weeks postpartum.
 Mothers were asked to pump from each breast for 10 minutes in the presence of two research staff and the following measurements were made:

-- the total volume of milk produced per breast - weight of milk produced at each 1 minute period (examination of milk flow) - creamatocrit (fat content) at 1 minute intervals
+- the total volume of milk produced per breast; - weight of milk produced at each 1 minute period (examination of milk flow); and - creamatocrit (fat content) at 1 minute intervals.